Can a particle moves zigzag in time?

 \section{Introduction}

 The problem of the arrow of time origin has been of great interest for a long time \cite{Kiefer:2009tq,Carroll:2004pn,Aiello:2006gq,Donoghue:2020mdd}.
 The view that the fundamental rules of physics make no distinction between past and future is widely accepted.
-The common conclusion is that the presence of time arrow is related to the macroscopic physics \cite{DiBiagio:2020jbd,PhysRevLett.123.020502}.
-At the same time, the are some arguments that the arrow of time has been incorporated into the quantum theory in the form of arrow of causality \cite{Donoghue:2020mdd}.
+The common conclusion is that the presence of the time arrow is related to the macroscopic physics \cite{DiBiagio:2020jbd,PhysRevLett.123.020502}.
+At the same time, there are some arguments that the arrow of time has been incorporated into the quantum theory in the form of the arrow of causality \cite{Donoghue:2020mdd}.

-One of the main point of discussion concerns the origin of time arrow at the planckian energies.
-The idea that the notion of time is formed together with the Universe appearance and tightly connected to its expansion \cite{Hartle:2008ng}, \cite{Ellis:2019mlk} looks reasonable.
+One of the main points of discussion concerns the origin of the time arrow at the planckian energies.
+The idea that the notion of time is formed together with the Universe appearance and is closely related to its expansion \cite{Hartle:2008ng}, \cite{Ellis:2019mlk} looks reasonable.
 There are three questions that need to be answered.
-The first one is ``How the arrow of time was formed and supported during the Universe evolution?''
+The first one is ``How was the arrow of time formed and supported during the Universe evolution?''
 The impossibility of reversal motion of complicated systems is usually related to the entropy growth.
-But the statistical arguments can not be applied to small systems like several particles.
+But the statistical arguments cannot be applied to small systems like several particles.